oemof/oemof-solph/doc/oemof_solph.rst

 OffsetTransformer (component)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `OffsetTransformer` object makes it possible to create a Transformer with different efficiencies in part load condition.
 For this object it is necessary to define the inflow as a nonconvex flow and to set a minimum load.
-The following example illustrates how to define an OffsetTransformer:
+The following example illustrates how to define an OffsetTransformer for given information for the output:

 .. code-block:: python

     eta_min = 0.5       # efficiency at minimal operation point
     eta_max = 0.8       # efficiency at nominal operation point
-    P_out_min = 20      # absolute minimal Power
+    P_out_min = 20      # absolute minimal output power
-    P_out_max = 100     # absolute nominal Power
+    P_out_max = 100     # absolute nominal output power

     # calculate limits of input power flow
     P_in_min = P_out_min / eta_min